 - What I like about writing is the sense of godlike power it gives you.

-Wilbur Smith is a best-selling South African novelist who has sold more than 120 million books.
-He is best known for The Courtney Series, which began with When the Lion Feeds, The Ballantyne Series, and The Egyptian Series.
+Wilbur Smith was a best-selling South African novelist who sold more than 120 million books.
+He was best known for The Courtney Series, which began with When the Lion Feeds, The Ballantyne Series, and The Egyptian Series.
 Several of his novels have been turned into movies, including Shout at the Devil, The Burning Shore, and The Seventh Scroll.